Scalable GANs with Transformers: Introduction

-For the second issue, we focus on the fact that both the static initialization and optimization scheme amplify output magnitudes as the model grows deeper and wider.
-Specifically, as model size increases, the entire network tends to exhibit more rapid changes in its outputs per optimization step.
-This phenomenon implies that the training speed changes proportionally to the model scale, potentially causing instability in GAN training dynamics.
-Thus, we devise a simple scaling rule for adjusting the hyperparameters, especially the learning rate, to preserve the constant magnitude of changes in network output regardless of scale.
+For the second issue, we note that as the model becomes deeper and wider, standard initialization and optimization tend to induce scale-dependent output updates.
+In particular, larger models often exhibit larger per-step output changes under the same learning rate, meaning that the generator and discriminator outputs can drift more rapidly at each optimization step.
+This effectively makes the training ``speed" depend on model scale, which can destabilize GAN training dynamics already known for their sensitivity to hyperparameters~\citep{lucic2018gans}.
+To mitigate this, we introduce a simple scaling rule, especially for the learning rate, designed to keep the magnitude of per-step output changes approximately consistent across different model sizes.

-We experimentally validate that our framework, Generative Adversarial Transformers~(GAT), is successfully trained on various scales of model~(GAT-S to GAT-XL) and achieves FID of 2.96, which is the state-of-the-art performance in a one-step generation task on the class-conditional generation in ImageNet-256 dataset only within 40 epochs of training, while keeping the advantages of GAN, such as a single inference step or latent space manipulation~(Fig.~\ref{fig:curated_examples_intro}, more examples are available in Appendix).
+We experimentally validate that our framework, Generative Adversarial Transformers~(GAT), is successfully trained on various scales of model~(GAT-S to GAT-XL) and achieves FID of 2.18, which is the state-of-the-art performance in a one-step generation task on the class-conditional generation in ImageNet-256 dataset only within 60 epochs of training, while keeping the advantages of GAN, such as a single inference step or latent space manipulation~(Fig.~\ref{fig:curated_examples_intro}, more examples are available in Appendix).

-\section{Proposed method}
+\section{Proposed Method}